iRobotEducation/irobot_create_msgs/README.md

 * [AudioNote](msg/AudioNote.msg): Command the robot to play a note.
 * [AudioNoteVector](msg/AudioNoteVector.msg): Command the robot to play a sequence of notes.
 * [Button](msg/Button.msg): Status for a button.
-* [Dock](msg/Dock.msg): Information about the robot sensing the its dock charging station.
+* [DockStatus](msg/DockStatus.msg): Information about the robot sensing its dock charging station.
 * [HazardDetection](msg/HazardDetection.msg): An hazard or obstacle detected by the robot.
 * [HazardDetectionVector](msg/HazardDetectionVector.msg): All the hazards and obstacles detected by the robot.
 * [InterfaceButtons](msg/InterfaceButtons.msg): Status of the 3 interface buttons on the Create® robot faceplate.